CaptainRich/Note-Taker/README.md

 * the modified array is written to the 'db.json' file,
 * the modified array is redisplayed on the left side of the HTML page.

-## Application Source Code Setup/Structure
+## Application Source Code Setup and Structure
 The directory structure is setup as follows:
 * Root Directory: contains the package files, gitignore, and /db, /lib, /public, /routes
 * /db contains the JSON file holding the "notes" data.